Wednesday, March 05, 2025

 The Doctor Says, I’ll Be Alright But I’m Feelin’ Blue, Mascha Schilinski (HIGH Buzzz!)

-The Mastermind, Kelly Reichardt (post-production)
+The Mastermind, Kelly Reichardt (post-production) (Josh O'Connor, Alana Haim)

 The Phoenician Scheme, Wes Anderson (USA limited release on May 30)

-The Way of the Wing, Terence Malick
+The Way of the Wind, Terence Malick (Matthias Schoenaerts, Mark Rylance) (Malick is still editing ...)

 Une Affaire (An Affair), Arnoud Desplechin